-In working with PDP pages, you may discover that the available PDP pages do not meet your needs and you may want to create a new one.
-Building a new PDP is a way to fully customize a piece of Project Web App without requiring a developer and it is also a way to help enforce organizational processes or data entry requirements.
+In working with PDPs, you may discover that the available ones do not meet your needs, and you may want to create a new one.
+Building a new PDP is a way to fully customize a piece of Project Web App without requiring a developer.
+It is also a way to help enforce organizational processes or data entry requirements.

-Creating a New Project Detail Page:
+To create a new PDP:

 1. On the Quick Launch, click Server Settings.